 If you want to convince your family that cast iron cooking makes everything taste better, all you need to do is bake this dish: brownies!

-Pans needed: One large-sized bowl for dry ingredients; one medium-sized bowl to mix wet ingredients.
-One 8 or 9 inch cast iron skillet to melt chocolate and mix in the wet ingredients.
-A second cast iron pan, fully 10 inches wide, to bake the brownies.
+Pans needed: One large-sized bowl for wet ingredients; one medium-sized bowl to mix dry ingredients.
+A silicone or rubber spatula for the wet ingredients, and a whisk for the dry ingredients.
+Two separate bowls (or cast iron skillets) to butter and chocolate.
+One lare 10-inch to 12-inch cast iron skillet to bake the brownies.
 This pan will need to be kept separate and greased with butter or shortening, to prevent the brownies from sticking.

-If you're not satisfied and want a true chocolate overload, top the batter in the pan with still more chocolate chips.
+Using the spatula, spread the batter into the prepared cast iron skillet, smoothing the top out evenly.
+If you're not satisfied and want a true chocolate overload, top the batter in the pan with still more chocolate pieces or chocolate chips.
 Leave them on top, don't stir them in.

 Let a young child lick the bowl and the rubber spatula.
 This is important.

-Bake until a toothpick inserted into the center comes out clean, about 40 minutes.
-(If you like brownies more gooey, bake for about 35 minutes.)
+Bake 30 to 35 minutes.
+The rule of thumb to follow is "Whey they smell like they're done, then they're done."
+Bake until a toothpick inserted into the center comes out clean, about 30 minutes.
+(If you like brownies more gooey, bake for about 25 minutes.)

 Now comes the hard part: Let the brownies sit in the skillet until cool, to finish baking the underside of the brownie and allow it to settle.
 If the brownies are removed from the pan too soon, they will crumble.
 They must rest in the pan for about an hour to properly solidify, yet still be soft.